Hassan Bek Mosque: History

+The mosque was built on the orders of Jaffa's Ottoman governor of the same name, Hassan Bey or Bek, or Hassan Bey al-Basri Aljabi (حسن بيك الجابي).
+Hassan Bey headed Jaffa between August 1914 and May 1916.
+At the time, Jaffa, and the recently founded Tel Aviv, were both competitively expanding.
 The mosque was built on a plot of land selected and bought by Hassan Bey from its Arab owner.

-1948 war
+The location was selected in order to block the westward development of Tel Aviv.
+It was designed by Ben-Zion Gini, the Jewish city engineer of Jaffa.
+Construction began in 1916 but was interrupted by World War I, and thus took until 1923 to complete.
+The mosque was part of Jaffa's Manshiya neighborhood.

+20th century

 The mosque's minaret was often used by Arab snipers to shoot at Jewish forces in Tel Aviv and Manshiya, in the months preceding the British withdrawal.

-After the demolition of Manshiya

 The place of the razed Arab housing was taken by high-rise office buildings and a park.
-The Hassan Bek Mosque - spared due to the state and municipal authorities hesitating to be seen as desecrating a Muslim house of worship - remained, together with the building now housing the Irgun Museum of Tel Aviv, the last two remnants of the area's pre-1948 Manshiya neighbourhood.
+The Hassan Bek Mosque—spared due to the state and municipal authorities hesitating to be seen as desecrating a Muslim house of worship—remained, together with the building now housing the Irgun Museum of Tel Aviv, the last two remnants of the area's pre-1948 Manshiya neighbourhood.

-Real-estate scheme of 1979

 The Hassan Bek Mosque lay derelict and neglected for many years, its empty shell used on some occasions by vagabonds and drug addicts.

-In 1979, it was announced that the Jaffa Islamic Properties' Trustees had sold the mosque and its compound to real-estate developer Gershon Peres (brother of Shimon Peres, then Israeli Labor Party leader and former President of Israel) and that it was to be transformed into a shopping mall.
+In 1979, it was announced that the Jaffa Islamic Properties' Trustees had sold the mosque and its compound to Gershon Peres (brother of Shimon Peres, then Israeli Labor Party leader and former President of Israel), a property developer.
+It was planned to develop the site in into a shopping mall.
 The disclosure aroused a storm of protests by Israeli Arabs, supported by Israeli Jewish peace and human rights groups, who claimed that the Trustees had been appointed by the Government of Israel, that they did not represent the Muslim community of Jaffa, and that they had pilfered the money from the Peres deal into their own pockets.
 The outcome was that the real estate deal was cancelled and the mosque returned to the hands of the Jaffa Muslim Community.